 c) that that AI should be designed in a way that enables their decisions/actions to be explained and humans to be accountable for their use;

-d) that it is important to ensure trusted, safe and inclusive development of new and emerging digital technologies and equitable access to their benefits;
+d) that it is important to ensure trusted, safe and inclusive development of [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] and equitable access to their benefits;

-e) that constructive strategies, policies, regulations, guidelines or principles are needed to maximize the benefits of new and emerging digital technologies in telecommunications/ICTs and in particular AI;
+e) that constructive strategies, policies, regulations, guidelines or principles are needed to maximize the benefits of [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs], in particular AI;

 f) that ITU, as the UN specialized agency for ICTs, plays a leading role in the implementation of the WSIS outcomes and, through it, the achievement of the SDGs;

-g) the ongoing work in ITU and particularly in ITU study groups related to new and emerging digital technologies in telecommunications/ICTs, including inter alia AI and machine learning, Internet of things (IoT), Big Data, quantum computing, OTT, 5G/IMT-2020, and distributed ledger technologies;
+g) the ongoing work in ITU and particularly in ITU study groups related to [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs], including inter alia AI and machine learning, Internet of things (IoT), Big Data, quantum computing, OTT, 5G/IMT-2020, and distributed ledger technologies;

 is of the view

-a) that Member States, working closely with all other stakeholders, should undertake and prioritize efforts to foster an enabling environment for digital innovation ecosystems, for inclusive growth and development of new and emerging technologies in telecommunications/ICTs, in particular AI, through global coherent approach and action;
+a) that Member States, working closely with all other stakeholders, should undertake and prioritize efforts to foster an enabling environment for digital innovation ecosystems, for inclusive growth and development of [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs], in particular AI, through global coherent approach and action;

-b) that policy challenges related to new and emerging digital technologies in telecommunications/ICTs need to be addressed at the regional and international levels, with the full involvement of all stakeholders from all countries, especially from developing countries;
+b) that policy challenges related to [new and emerging digital technologies [that support] [pertaining to] [relevant to]telecommunications/ICTs] need to be addressed at the regional and international levels, with the full involvement of all stakeholders from all countries, especially from developing countries;

 c) that all stakeholders need to work closely together to address common challenges in the use of AI, IoT, Big Data, OTT, 5G/IMT-2020, etc., such as confidence and security, inclusiveness, transparency, bias, accountability, representativeness and interoperability;

-d) that ITU, in collaboration with other UN agencies and international organizations, should continue to support its membership and other stakeholders to take advantage of the opportunities and address the challenges caused by AI and other new and emerging digital technologies in telecommunication/ICTs;
+d) that ITU, in collaboration with other UN agencies and international organizations, should continue to support its membership and other stakeholders to take advantage of the opportunities and address the challenges caused by AI and other [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunication/ICTs];

-e) that all stakeholders should be encouraged to implement projects, programmes, and initiatives related to AI so that all stakeholders from all nations could benefit from the use of AI and other new and emerging digital technologies in telecommunications/ICTs to achieve the SDGs;
+e) that all stakeholders should be encouraged to implement projects, programmes, and initiatives related to AI so that all stakeholders from all nations could benefit from the use of AI and other [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] to achieve the SDGs;

 invites Member States, Sector Members, and all other stakeholders

-1. to work collaboratively to utilize the potential that AI and other new and emerging digital technologies in telecommunications/ICTs can provide to achieve the SDGs;
+1. to work collaboratively to utilize the potential that AI and other [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] can provide to achieve the SDGs;

-2. to promote public policies and strategies at the national, regional, and international levels to overcome challenges in the use of new and emerging digital technologies in telecommunications/ICTs and in particular AI;
+2. to promote public policies and strategies at the national, regional, and international levels to overcome challenges in the use of [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] and in particular AI;

-3. to support the participation of all stakeholders from developing countries in the activities of entities, organizations and institutions and within initiatives related to various aspects of the new and emerging digital technologies in telecommunications/ICTs, especially AI;
+3. to support the participation of all stakeholders from developing countries in the activities of entities, organizations and institutions and within initiatives related to various aspects of the [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs], especially AI;

 invites the Secretary-General

-to support the processes and activities, within ITU’s mandate, that enable ITU membership to take advantage of the opportunities and address the challenges caused by AI and other new and emerging digital technologies in telecommunications/ICTs.
+to support the processes and activities, within ITU’s mandate, that enable ITU membership to take advantage of the opportunities and address the challenges caused by AI and other [new and emerging digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs].

-DRAFT OPINION 5: Trust in the era of new and emerging Telecommunications/ICTs
+[DRAFT OPINION 5: Trust in the era of new and emerging Telecommunications/ICTs]

 The sixth World Telecommunication/ICT Policy Forum (Geneva, 2021),